cbanaszak133/hangman-console/README.md

 ## What it is

-This is a Hangman style game running through the command console utilizing multiple JavaScript constructors.
-The game is focused around Word and Letter constructors.
+This is a Hangman style game running through the command console utilizing multiple JavaScript objects.
+The game is focused around Word and Letter objects.
 In order to take in user prompts, I also utilized the Inquirer NPM package.
 The hangman game is centered around the hit songs of Prince, which makes it even more compelling and awesome.

 ## How it works